-OWI stands for “Operating While Intoxicated,” and Michigan, Iowa and other states use this term instead of DUI or DWI.
+OWI stands for “Operating While Intoxicated,” and Michigan, Iowa, and other states use this term instead of DUI or DWI.
 This criminal traffic offense is very serious and requires the skills of a top OWI lawyer in the state where you were arrested.
-The legal blood alcohol content BAC limit in Operating While Intoxicated states is 0.08% if you are over 21.
+The legal blood alcohol content BAC limit in Operating While Intoxicated states are 0.08% if you are over 21.

 First OWI Offense in Michigan

 As an example of how tough and comprehensive drunk driving laws can be, review these aspects of Michigan’s OWI law.
 A first offense is generally a misdemeanor, but it depends on the circumstances of your drunk driving arrest.
 For example, if someone in your car was injured or killed, or someone in another car or on the sidewalk was injured or killed, the driver can face felony charges.
 Permitting a drunk driver to operate your car while operating while intoxicated can possibly put you in state prison for 5 years if someone dies at the hands of the intoxicated driver.
 As the severity of your arrest circumstances increases, so do the penalties.
 These can include jail time, probation, community service, court fines, OWI class, and possible vehicle forfeiture.